vivax3794/natrix/docs/src/stateless-components.md

 # State-Less Components

 Stateless components are, technically speaking, not even a explicit feature of natrix.
 But just a by product of the design.
 They are simply functions (or methods, or anything else) that returns `impl Element<...>`, this chapther is here to outline what they usually look like and some common patterns.
+And is not a exhustive list of whats possible with the amazing work of art thats rust trait system.

 As mentioned in the component chaphter `Element` is generic over the component state it references, this is true even if it doesnt reference any state.
 This means that your stateless component functions needs to be generic: